Grammar-aware sentence classification on quantum computers: Acknowledgments

-{\bf Acknowledgments} KM thanks Vojtech Havlicek and Chris Self for discussions on QML, Robin Lorenz and Marcello Benedetti for comments on the manuscript, and the $\mathrm{t}|\mathrm{ket}\rangle$ team at CQC for technical advice on quantum compilation.
+KM thanks Vojtech Havlicek and Christopher Self for discussions on QML, Robin Lorenz and Marcello Benedetti for comments on the manuscript, and the TKET team at Quantinuum for technical advice on quantum compilation on IBMQ machines.
 KM is grateful to the Royal Commission for the Exhibition of 1851 for financial support under a Postdoctoral Research Fellowship.
 AT thanks Simon Harrison for financial support through the Wolfson Harrison UK Research Council Quantum Foundation Scholarship.
+We acknowledge the use of IBM Quantum services for this work.
+The views expressed are those of the authors, and do not reflect the official policy or position of IBM or the IBM Quantum team.\\

+{\bf Author contributions} All authors contributed to the theory, the design of the model, and the high-level definition of the classification task.
+AT and GDF wrote the DisCoPy library \cite{felice2020discopy} and tested early versions of the experiment on {\tt ibmq\_singapore}.
+KM generated and annotated the data, implemented the simulations and experiments, and wrote the manuscript.
+BC led the project.\\